ClaireShadaya/code_of_conduct.md-2-/CODE_OF_CONDUCT.md

 Individual tasks should ideally be completed at least 1–2 days before the final deliverable deadline.

 **Process for notifying the team if a member cannot complete tasks on time:**
-The member should notify the team as soon as they become aware of the issue, preferably at least 1–2 hours before the internal deadline.
+The member should notify the team as soon as they become aware of the issue, preferably at least 1–2 days before the internal deadline.
 They should explain what has been completed, what remains unfinished, and whether they need assistance or reassignment of part of the task.

 **Quality standards for all submissions:**
 Should be tested and applicable.
 The document should also be reviewed by at least 1 other team member